davidmataro/davidmataro/_posts/2016-10-16-my-rework-book-notes.markdown

 Have as many great ideas as you can, write them and park them for a few days.
 Then evaluate their actual priority with a calm mind.

 Build and audience.
-When you build an audicence you don’t have to buy people’s attention.
+When you build an audience you don’t have to buy people’s attention.
 To build an audience, speak, write, blog tweet, make videos.
 Share information that’s valuable.

 Share everything you know.